acornejo/kilobot-labs/README.md

 the sample code provided to see how we implemented this timer-driven state machine.

-* Questions: (1) When a kilobot is turned on its clock `kilo_ticks` is set to zero.
-For how many years could you a kilobot have to remain on before its clock overflows?*
+* *Questions: (1) When a kilobot is turned on its clock `kilo_ticks` is set to zero, and this clock is incremented 32 times per second.
+How long would a kilobot have to remain on for its clock to overflow?*

 ## LAB2: COMMUNICATION